The Bearded Balaji: The Miraculous Legend of Salasar Hanuman Temple, Rajasthan

 The Sadhus' Promise and the Idol's Discovery

-Mohandas Ji’s desire was born from a transformative encounter: he had first received a vision of Hanuman Ji in the form of a sadhu with a beard and moustache.
+Mohandas Ji's desire was born from a transformative encounter: he had first received a vision of Hanuman Ji in the form of a sadhu with a beard and moustache.
 He yearned for Hanuman Ji to appear again in that very form.
-Hanuman Ji promised his devoted follower, Mohandas Ji, that he would grant him this vision again, this time in the form of an idol.
+Hanuman Ji promised his devoted follower that he would grant him this vision again — this time in the form of an idol.

 The fulfilment of this promise occurred in the year 1755.
 In a location called Asota, a farmer's plough struck a stone slab (shila).
 When he excavated the area, he discovered a striking statue of Hanuman Ji carrying Lord Shri Ram and Lakshman on his shoulders.